-Apple’s worldwide annual revenue in fiscal year 2019 was $260 billion.
-The tech behemoth employs 137,000 full-time employees worldwide, and it operates 510 retail stores in 25 countries.
-Apple is kind of a big deal.
+Apple’s worldwide annual revenue in fiscal year 2022 was $394 billion with 164,000 full-time employees worldwide, and it operates 526 retail stores in 26 countries, according to Apple’s Report.

 There don’t appear to be any signs of Apple’s growth slowing down.
-In August 2020, the company reached a market value of $2 trillion, the largest ever reached by an American company.
+In August 2020, the company reached a market value of $2 trillion, the largest ever reached by an American company, and is currently worth over $2.9 trillion!
 Tim Cook, who took over as CEO from Jobs nine years ago, is now worth more than $1 billion.
 Cook is joined in his recent billionaire status by (no surprise) Facebook’s Mark Zuckerberg and Amazon’s Jeff Bezos.